Local · Private · Yours

 -

-A Mac running macOS 12 (Monterey) or later; Apple Silicon recommended.
-Aurum reads your bank and card statements as PDFs or CSVs that you add yourself — no bank login, no Plaid, no account.
+A Mac running macOS 12 (Monterey) or later; Apple Silicon required.
+Aurum reads your bank and card statements as PDFs or CSVs that you add yourself, no bank login, no Plaid, no account.

 Your data · Your AI · Your Mac